eastmaels/steemblog.github.io/_posts/account/deanliu/2017-04-30_support-basic-income-day-support-viva-on-thunderclap-together-we-will-make-a-big-voice-on-may-1st.md

 - - -

-This page is synchronized from the post: [Support Basic Income Day, Support VIVA, on Thunderclap - Together We Will Make a Big Voice on May 1st!!](https://steemit.com/@deanliu/support-basic-income-day-support-viva-on-thunderclap-together-we-will-make-a-big-voice-on-may-1st)
+This page is synchronized from the post: ['Support Basic Income Day, Support VIVA, on Thunderclap - Together We Will Make a Big Voice on May 1st!!'](https://steemit.com/@deanliu/support-basic-income-day-support-viva-on-thunderclap-together-we-will-make-a-big-voice-on-may-1st)